mourthan0s/onisisconsulting.gr/README.md

    /* Inside, I have contained all the CSS of the site.
    Custom CSS is the main.css and main2.css folders.
-   Also, contains the CSS of the sliders 'Owl' and 'Slick' that I am using on my site, and the CSS of the 'Foundation', which is a responsive front-end framework */
+   Also, contains the CSS of the sliders 'Owl' and 'Slick' that I am using on my site, and the CSS of the 'Foundation', which is a responsive front-end framework. */

  //images
    /* Inside, I have contained all the '"banner" icons that I used */